handfoot/bitcoinguide/README.md

 - When you send BTC, there is a small transaction cost (required to pay BTC miners), and a few options.
 Select the smallest charge, as it doesn't make really too much of a difference in speed.

-After you setup your bitcoin wallet, you will be able to receive and spend BTC using this wallet.
+After you setup your Bitcoin wallet, you will be able to receive and spend BTC using this wallet.

 ---